Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos: Low-energy weak mixing angle sensitivity

 Finally, we obtain the total systematic error of the low-energy $\sin{^2\theta_W}$ measurements by $\sigma^2_{\text{syst}} = \sigma^2_{\text{bias}} + \sigma^2_{\text{flux}}$.
 We evaluate the expected sensitivity of {Argo} to the variation in $\sin{^2\theta_W}$ using Eq.~\eqref{eq: chi-2 function}.
 The sensitivity curves at a few benchmark values of $d$ are shown in Fig.~\ref{figure4} for the model s27.0-L as an example.
 NMO is assumed when evaluating $\sigma_{\text{flux}}$, and a similar result is obtained when IMO is assumed.
 Currently, $\sigma_{\text{flux}}$ is the most significant source of uncertainty for these benchmark values of $d$.
 The expected precision of the low-energy $\sin{^2\theta_W}$ measurement is higher for a smaller $d$ due to the proportionality of $\sigma_{\text{flux}}$ to $d$.
-In particular, a theoretical precision of $2.8(1.3)\%$ can be achieved at $d=3(1)${\kpc}.
-Note that the corresponding curves for different SN models are nearly identical.
+In particular, a theoretical precision of $2.8\,(1.3)\%$ at the $1\sigma$ confidence level can be achieved at $d=3\,(1){\kpc}$, and it is $4.5\%$ at $d=5{\kpc}$.
+Note that the corresponding curves for different CCSN models are nearly identical.
 We further remark that these results should generally be considered as upper limits of the precision due to incomplete uncertainty evaluation.